Kodinhi: Twin births

-The village entered the international spotlight when a survey done by locals found an unusually large number of twin births in the region.
-A report by The New Indian Express Staff Correspondent Mithosh Joseph from Malappuram had brought the attention of several people outside India to the attraction of the spot.
-His report had featured well the ongoing researches in the area, the total number of twins, the peculiarities of parents and a few other comments by doctors who studied the strange phenomenon.
-Though initial estimates put the instance of multiple births at 100 pairs, follow-up surveys found the figure to be closer to 204 pairs (408 individuals) of twins, and two sets of triplets.
-Despite several studies being conducted, the exact cause of this phenomenon is yet to be ascertained.
+In the early 2000s, local surveys indicated an unusually high rate of twin births in the village.
+The actual number of twin pairs in Kodinhi is now estimated to be over 400–450 pairs of twins among approximately 2,000 families—this is much higher than previously reported, and the phenomenon is ongoing with more twins being born every year.
 Women from Kodinhi married off to far away places are also known to give birth to twins.
 According to doctors this phenomenon is due to chemicals present in water in the Kodinhi area.
 According to locals, the oldest known twin pair in the village was born in 1949.
 The number of twin births in Kodinhi has been increasing over the years, with surveys showing over 79 pairs of twins within the age group of 0–10 years.

 This phenomenon of a large number of twin births is not unique to Kodinhi, and has also been observed in the town of Igbo-Ora in Nigeria.
 In Igbo-Ora, research has suggested that the multiple births could be related to the eating habits of the women in the region.
 Though no direct correlation between dietary intake and twin births has been observed, a research study carried out at the University of Lagos Teaching Hospital has suggested that a chemical found in the Igbo-Ora women and the peelings of a widely consumed tuber could account for the high level of multiple births.
 In the case of Kodinhi, however, no such relationship has been observed, as the residents' dietary patterns are not known to be significantly different from the rest of Kerala.

 A similar phenomenon of a large number of twin births within a small isolated community has been observed in Cândido Godói, Brazil.

 In 2008, around 30 pairs of twins from Kodinhi, along with their parents, got together to form The Twins and Kins Association, the first such association of twins in India.
 The forum, according to its founders, aims to bring to wider attention problems peculiar to people of multiple births, such as those concerning their education and health.